torrocus/blog/_posts/2021-12-07-ruby-performance-vs-data-structure.md

 }
 ```

-So we can convert an array of numbers to a hash.
+So we can convert an array of numbers into a hash.
-The keys of this hash will be numbers in the array.
+The keys of this hash are numbers in the array.
 Values are the number of occurrences of these numbers.
 For the input data from the task, our hash will look like this: